g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 Banks' world contains <a href="{{swarm}}">Hegemonising Swarms</a>: collections of self-replicating matter, not sentient, not creative, just very good at destruction, reproduction, and travel.
 Swarms are the logical extreme of an illiberal foe: one with no values, only reproduction. <a href="{{watts}}">Watts' _Blindsight_</a> contains a formidable sort.
 (All of the very powerful agents in Banks' books are sentient: he tacitly assumes, against Watts, that consciousness is adaptive.)

 The Culture spends most of its resources on recreation.
+(The Minds are not vigilant, spending large amounts of time in an intellectual opium haze.)
 Even if we grant Heath's cultural evolution point, Contact is a vastly expensive and slow method of reproduction compared to a Swarm.
+Then there's the unseriousness of everyone (Human spy: "<i>He'd thought about saying, Well, actually I was in [the secret service], kind of a spy, really, and I know lots of secret codes and stuff...</i>")

-Most of the potential sentient threats to the Culture have "sublimed" (dematerialised); the Culture is an aberration, kept in reality by hedonism and their civilising mission.
+Most of the potential sentient threats to the Culture have "sublimed" (dematerialised); the Culture is an aberration, kept in reality by their civilising mission.
 (There are maybe a dozen "Involved" civilisations on their level.)
 But there's nothing to stop another civ with a conflicting moral and more focus on fast spread also refusing to go buddha.

 ### 3. Space Balkanisation

-> while the forces of repression need to win every time, the progressive elements need only triumph once.
+> the forces of repression need to win every time, the progressive elements need only triumph once.

 <center>
 	– Banks